Loopring/protocols/packages/loopring_v3/DESIGN.md

 ## Deposit/Withdraw block handling

 Onchain deposit/withdrawal requests are queued in blocks onchain.

 - The amount of blocks that can be created in a certain timespan is limited.
 This is to make sure the operator isn't overwhelmed by these requests and can actually process them.
 A block can be created every `MIN_TIME_OPEN_BLOCK`.

+> Here the `block` concept is different from a blockchain's block and an offchain chunk, right?
+We may need another term for it.

 - A block can only remain open for only a limited time, this is to ensure users don't have to wait an unreasonable amount of time until their request is processed.
 A block is open when there is at least one request in a block.
 A block is automatically closed after `MAX_TIME_OPEN_BLOCK` when not full.
 (Of course, for an operator full blocks are preferred because the circuit is created for a fixed number of requests so the cost to process a block is approximately the same, no matter the number of requests that are actually done in the block.)
 - A block is committable after `MIN_TIME_CLOSED_BLOCK_UNTIL_COMMITTABLE`.
 This is a short time after the block is closed so that all parties know how the state will be changed.
 - A block needs to be processed after `MAX_TIME_CLOSED_BLOCK_UNTIL_FORCED`.
 No other work can be committed until the forced block is committed by the operator.